 - Comparisons with industry peers, both structurally and financially.

-The terms valuation and appraisal are used interchangeably when discussing methods of determining what a company is worth.
+The terms valuation, evaluate, and an appraisal are used interchangeably when discussing methods of determining what a company is worth.
 What they call is irrelevant so long as the scope and level of the report provided by the analysts are comprehensive and accurate.

 What Does the Standard of Value Mean?